 At Sunscrapers, we’ve always believed in the power of teams.
 While project leads or product owners take it upon themselves to prioritize work, it’s teams that decide how to do it and self-organize around granular tasks.

-For a custom software development company like ours, Agile is critical because it helps us to empower teams and maintain control over project deliverables to help our clients succeed.
+For a custom software development company like ours, Agile is critical because it helps us to empower teams and maintain control over project deliverables that help our clients succeed.